 - Check temperature.
 Once the wings are done cooking, using an instant read thermometer, check the internal temperature of the largest drumette.
 Chicken must be 165°F to be safely consumed.

 - Coat wings and serve.
 Add wings to a large bowl.
 Pour sauce over wings and toss to coat.
 Put wings on a serving bowl or platter and serve dipped in homemade low FODMAP ranch dressing.

 - Spicy food warning: According to Monash University, spicy food can be an IBS trigger for some people.
 This recipe also contains ingredients high in fat, which can be an additional IBS trigger.
 Talk to your doctor or dietitian before making this recipe with concerns about how your body might react.

-- *For low FODMAP hot sauce, I use and love Louisiana Hot Sauce, which I consider medium on the spice level.
+- Low FODMAP hot sauce: I use and love Louisiana Hot Sauce, which I consider medium on the spice level.
 Tabasco Original Hot Sauce is also low FODMAP, but much spicier.